Philosophy of care

 Specialist tasks

-From time to time support workers may be asked to carry out some tasks that may be considered to be specialist.
+From time-to-time support workers may be asked to carry out some tasks that may be considered to be specialist.
 These tasks may only be undertaken after appropriate risk assessments have been carried out and specialist training has been arranged.

 • Such tasks may include;